HIAlab/sinot/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The project started with a master thesis on analysing causal effects in N of 1 studies.
 Unfortunately there was no library available, which meets the needs.
 Hence, this package was created.
 Within this package, data of N-of-1 studies could be created though a DAG file and a configuration file.
+A preprint of the related publication could be found on [medRxiv](https://www.medrxiv.org/content/10.1101/2022.07.21.22277832v1).

 ### Built With
 This project is build on `python 3.8` and is using following libraries: